capsule-corp-ternoa/ternoa-wallet/README.md

 If you are experiencing an issue with Ternoa Wallet, please visit the issues section.
 If the issue you are experiencing has not yet been reported, create a new issue.

+## Support

+For support, join our [Discord](https://discord.com/invite/cNZTGtGJNR), we are happy to help you.